TheIoTLearningInitiative/Zephyr/documentation/Introduction.md

 > > The Zephyr Kernel is a small-footprint kernel designed for use on resource-constrained systems: from simple embedded environmental sensors and LED wearables to sophisticated smart watches and IoT wireless gateways.

 > __Getting Started Guide__
 > > Use this guide to get started with your Zephyr development.
+We have collected all procedures you will need in three basic steps: Setting Up for Zephyr Development, Developing Zephyr Applications and Building and Running an Application

 > __Zephyr Kernel Primer__
 > > This section describes the major features of the Zephyr kernel and how to use them.